-An established county-wide countryside management service, working with volunteers and local communities
+An established county-wide countryside management service, supported by volunteers and local communities.

-Works on chalk grassland, ponds and woodland sites in northeast Surrey from Tadworth to Tatsfield and in Croydon and Sutton, as well as into Bromley with its conservation grazing service.
+Works primarily on chalk grassland but also ponds, woodlands and improving public access in northeast Surrey from Tadworth to Tatsfield and in neighbouring areas of Croydon and Sutton; also in Bromley with its conservation grazing service.

 Lower Mole Partnership

 Works primarily in woodlands but also on grasslands, commons and improving public access in north Surrey, spanning Cobham, Epsom, Esher, Leatherhead and Dorking, and into Kingston.

 Manages contracts on lowland heathland across west Surrey and into south-east England, with key sites in Woking, Guildford, Farnham and Camberley areas.
 Also provides specialist advice on heathland restoration.